nus-cs2103-AY2223S2/ip/docs/README.md

 # User Guide
-This user guide has been adapted from [SE-EDU's AddressBook-Level3] and
+This user guide has been adapted from [SE-EDU's AddressBook-Level3]

 Duke is a desktop app for managing tasks, deadlines and events, with a input format suited for individuals who are familiar with text-based UIs.